Slashflex/Natours/README.md

 [Fake tour agency](https://fake-tour-agency.netlify.com/)
 ## Show your support

-Give a ⭐️ if this project helped you !
+Give a ⭐️ if you liked this project !

 ***